uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 ### Exorciser

-This section shows how to use some educational software called "Exorciser".
+This section shows how to use some educational software called "Exorciser" (The next section introduces an alternative called JFLAP which is a bit harder to use).
-(The next section introduces an alternative called JFLAP which is a bit harder to use) Exorciser has facilities for doing advanced exercises in formal languages; but here we'll use just the simplest ones.
+Exorciser has facilities for doing advanced exercises in formal languages; but here we'll use just the simplest ones.

 Exorciser can be downloaded [here](http://www.swisseduc.ch/compscience/exorciser/index.html).